Sunday, June 14, 2026

 to when card companies began to give me a little credit

-once again.
-This is a game that isn’t fun, so let’s change
+a few years back.
+This is a game that isn’t fun, so let’s

 having just days ago turned 59 years old.
 Which sounds